cameronldroberts/hugo-blog/content/posts/gatsby-to-hugo.md

 git push -u origin main
 ```

 Github usually provides you with the steps when you create a new repo but I'll include them incase you can't find them.
 If you follow the steps above make sure you change the remote origin to your repository.
 Be sure to know what you're committing into your repository when using `git add -A` as you could quite easily check in an API key or sensitive information when using it (should be fine for our first drop of code with the blog).
-I usually use the VSCode source control tab as it gives a nice way to compare changes.
+I usually use the VSCode Source control tab as it gives a nice way to compare changes.

 ### Deploying to Netlify

 My original Gatsby site was deployed to Netlify and I decided to stick with the platform as it just makes it all so easy.
 We are going to use Github as this is where I host my code but it is possible to use others such as Bitbucket and GitLab although the steps may deviate slightly.

 If you haven't already got a Netlify account you can sign up [here](https://app.netlify.com/).
-This will ask you to authorize with Github as it will require access to the repo you want to deploy.
+This will ask you to authorise with Github as it will require access to the repo you want to deploy.

-Once you have authorized Netlify navigate to the "sites" page and click the `New site from Git` button.
+Once you have authorised Netlify navigate to the "sites" page and click the `New site from Git` button.
 This will popup a wizard for you to follow to create a new website referencing a Github repo of your choice.
 Pick the repository that you just pushed your site to.
 I chose hugo-blog as this is where I pushed my code.
 The next page will ask for a few bits of information such as Owner and Branch which are usually auto populated with the correct values.
 In my project they are `cameronldroberts's team` and `main`.
 For the `Basic build settings` you have two options

 option 1) Fill out the required information with your required build command `hugo` and publish directory `public`.
 Depending on the theme used you may need to specify a minimum version build command